abdulrehman2108/Ferns-and-petals-analysis/README.md

 ---

-## Recommendations
-- Leverage high-performing months with strategic campaigns
-- Reduce dependency on a few top products
-- Expand operations in low-performing regions
-- Optimize delivery time and logistics
-- Implement customer segmentation for deeper insights

----

 ## Conclusion
 This dashboard provides a comprehensive view of sales and customer behavior, converting raw data into meaningful insights.
 It demonstrates strong capabilities in **data analysis, visualization, and business intelligence**, making it valuable for both operational and strategic decision-making.